sridge/HonkForHonda/README.md

 | state_name | State name |
 | weather | avg. temp. for location in Oct./Nov. |

 This data is raw data from Craigslist.

+# Instructions:
+* Limit yourself to 4 hours' time
+* Data are contained in links above
+* Push your completed jupyter notebook to the Submissions folder